What does fair trade coffee really mean?

 Fair Trade is a trading partnership, based on dialogue, transparency and respect, that seeks greater equity in international trade…

 You can see the WFTO’s complete definition here (1).
-The Fair Trade certification symbolizes a set of standards championed by various producers, organizations, consumers, and companies.
+The Fair Trade certification symbolises a set of standards championed by various producers, organisations, consumers, and companies.
 Their goal is equity, justice, and respect for markets and trade throughout the globe, with a special focus on the more disenfranchised areas of the Pacific, Asia, the Middle East, Latin America, and Africa.

 Breaking Down the Definition: What Exactly Are We Talking About Here?